 Is the lake water safe to drink?

 Disease-causing organisms are present in nearly all surface waters, even crystal clear mountain streams.
 As with all natural surface waters, drinking water directly from the lake should be avoided.
-When lake water is properly treated, as it is all around the lake, it is safe to drink.
+Lake water must be properly treated to be safe to drink.
+All lake water treated by the public water supplies around the lake is safe to drink.

 Is it safe to eat fish caught in the lake?

-Algae do not affect the edibility of fish.
-However, due to elevated mercury levels in some of Clear Lake's fish, the advisory from the California Department of Health Services limiting the number of fish consumed should be heeded.
+Due to elevated mercury levels in some of Clear Lake's fish, the advisory from the California Office of Environmental Health Hazard Assessment limiting the number of fish consumed should be heeded.
 Mercury occurs naturally in Clear Lake, although levels have been elevated due to historic mercury mining at Sulphur Bank.
-The U.S. Environmental Protection Agency has begun remedial steps including the reinforcement and stabilization of the shoreline to reduce the input of mercury to the lake.
-Other steps are being investigated.
+The U.S. Environmental Protection Agency has begun remedial steps including the reinforcement and stabilization of the shoreline and drainage improvements to reduce the input of mercury to the lake.
+Additional remediation measures are being investigated.

-The County of Lake has supported research and several projects to reduce the growth of blue-green algae in Clear Lake.
-Working in cooperation with the State Department of Water Resources and the University of California, Lake County officials completed studies that have shown there is an over-abundance of nutrients (food for the algae) within the lake.
-Because the lake is so large, spraying algae to reduce nuisance conditions is not a practical long term solution.
-Reduction of lake nutrient levels is anticipated to reduce the quantities of nuisance, blue-green algae.
+The County of Lake has supported research and several projects to reduce the growth of cyanobacteria in Clear Lake.
+Working in cooperation with the State Department of Water Resources and the University of California, Lake County officials completed studies that have shown there is an over-abundance of nutrients (food for the algae and cyanobacteria) within the lake.
+Because the lake is so large, spraying cyanobacteria to reduce nuisance conditions is not a practical long term solution.
+Reduction of lake nutrient levels is anticipated to reduce the quantities of nuisance cyanobacteria.

 Nutrients come from erosion and other sources within the watershed, the land which drains into Clear Lake.
 A key to improving the water quality in the lake is to manage the entire watershed.
-Management tools of erosion control, creek and wetland protection, and vegetation management, are being implemented to improve the water quality of Clear Lake and the quality of life in Lake County by reducing the amount of nutrients in Clear Lake.
+Measures to reduce the nutrient loading to clear Lake have been implemented since the 1970’s.
+Continued implementation of erosion control, creek and wetland protection and restoration, and improved land management practices are necessary to improve the water quality of Clear Lake by reducing the nutrient load to Clear Lake.